 Hundreds of these youths were subsequently killed in battles with Israeli forces, many during the invasion of Lebanon in 1982.

 Palestinian fighters were able to reach the front line under the protection of the Syrian army, whose troops were deployed in Lebanon between 1976 and 2005.

-In 1983, the residents of Yarmouk experienced difficulties when the late Syrian President Hafez al-Assad declared Yasser Arafat, the leader of Fatah and the Palestinian Liberation Organisation (PLO), persona non grata and barred him from the country.
-Arafat accused Assad at the time of encouraging a split in the Fatah.
+In 1983, the residents of Yarmouk experienced difficulties when then-Syrian President Hafez al-Assad barred Yasser Arafat, the leader of Fatah and the Palestinian Liberation Organisation (PLO), from the country.
+The Syrian government came to see Yarmouk as an opposition stronghold.

 Afterwards, residents began to concentrate on commercial, rather than political and military activities.
-This resulted in Yarmouk becoming a centre of commerce in Damascus, and today tens of thousands of Syrians live and work there.
+Yarmouk became a centre of commerce in Damascus.

 Once the Hamas Political Bureau had relocated to Egypt and Qatar in early 2012, they declared their wholehearted support of the Syrian opposition.